dave-woods/yt-search-play/README.md

 The program can also fetch videos from a specified YouTube account's subscription feed or Watch Later playlist instead.

 By default, searches are cached for 1 minute, but this can be disabled by using the `--force-no-cache` flag.
 The cache time can also be extended if desired, and you can set new defaults with a config file.
 If using the `--thumbnails` option, thumbnail files will only be stored until the cache expires.

+Note that there is an `experimental` branch which may contain new features.
 ## Dependencies

 Listed versions below have been tested.
 Newer releases should work fine, but older versions may have problems.
 Note that the versions located in the standard package managers may be outdated - see the relevant links above for the most up to date information on installing.